Saxony: Where smart rail connections are not just a dream | DW | 02.03.2021

 People usually associate the future of automated driving with cars and maybe trucks and buses.
 But as Hardy Graupner reports from Annaberg in Germany, the technology is also making inroads into railroad traffic.

-A 24-kilometer rail test track near Annaberg is crucial to advance Deutsche Bahn's digitization campaign
+A 24-kilometer rail test track near Annaberg is crucial to advancing Deutsche Bahn's digitization campaign

 When Sören Claus talks about the project he heads as chief technical officer from his modest office in Annaberg-Buchholz, his eyes start to shine.
 To outsiders, his Smart Rail Connectivity Campus (SRCC) may sound a tad too technical — to Claus it's nothing less than the stuff that rail traffic's digital future in Europe is made of.